 The following methods and assumptions were used to estimate the fair value of each class of financial instrument for which it is practicable to estimate such value:

-Cash and Cash Equivalents, Trade and Other Receivables and Trade and Other Payables.
-Due to the short-term nature of transactions, the fair values of these instruments approximate the carrying amounts as of financial reporting date.
+Cash and Cash Equivalents, Short-term Investments, Trade and Other Receivables and Trade and Other Payables.
+Due to the short-term nature of transactions, the fair values of these instruments approximate the carrying amounts as at financial reporting date.